 Plastic is everywhere, and it’s a huge pollutant.
-Litter strewn fields and beaches are far too common, and wind and river bourn rubbish are ending up in the oceans, inside wildlife, and even inside us.
-According to Global Citizen, the average person eats around 70,000 bits of microplastic each year.
+Litter strewn fields and beaches are far too common.
+Similarly, wind and river bourn rubbish are ending up in the oceans, inside wildlife, and even inside us.
+In fact, the average person eats around 70,000 bits of microplastic each year, according to Global Citizen.
 We are all too used to seeing images of washed-up plastic bottles on the beach and 73% of beach littler worldwide is plastic (National Geographic).

-Plastic burns, however, left on its own it is virtually indestructible.
-A plastic milk bottle top stuck in a crevice on Ben Nevis will still be there for your ancestors to find in 3020.
+Plastic can burn, however, left on its own it is virtually indestructible.
+For example, a plastic milk bottle top stuck in a crevice on Ben Nevis will still be there for your ancestors to find in 3020.

 Single-use, or simply unnecessary plastics, are the worst culprits.
-The good news is that many UK companies are coming up with very innovative solutions.
+However, the good news is that many UK companies are coming up with very innovative solutions.

 If everyone makes an effort to reduce their plastic waste we can make a big difference.
-We have put together a list of great YouK Plastic Free brands that will help you to make simple swaps.
+So, we have put together a list of great YouK Plastic Free brands that will help you to make simple swaps.

 Toiletries can be some of the worst offenders when it comes to single-use and non-recyclable plastic.
-Try switching to some alternatives to reduce your plastic waste.
+Therefore you could try switching to some alternatives to reduce your plastic waste.
 Your Nature has developed a vegan, earth-friendly and zero plastic deodorants.
 Based in Bristol, they hand-craft their products using ingredients which are both simple and effective.
 Choose from their range of scents and make the switch to a plastic-free deodorant.